 28|03|23 15:45-17:15 Live webinar Inclusive vocabulary for primary phase RSHE

 10|05|23 14:45-16:45 Live webinar Teaching non-statutory sex education & puberty at primary

 28|06|23 15:45-17:15 Live webinar Appropriately reflecting faith & beliefs in relationships education

 Find out how to apply for a grant and access DfE quality-assured training to help develop a whole school or college approach to mental health and wellbeing.

 The DfE is offering a £1,200 grant for a senior member of school or college staff to access quality assured training to implement an effective whole school or college approach to mental health and wellbeing in your setting.
-Grants of £1,200 are now available to eligible state schools and colleges in England who meet eligibility conditions and wish to commence training before 31 May 2022.
+Grants of £1,200 are now available to eligible state schools and colleges in England who meet eligibility conditions and wish to commence training within the 2022 to 2023 financial year, up to 31 March 2023.
 This is part of the government’s commitment to offer this training to all eligible schools and colleges by 2025.